 The only requirement is an ex post declaration of the investments within the month following the formalization of the investment for statistical purposes.
-However, when the investment comes from a tax haven and exceeds 50% of the capital of a Spanish company, a prior declaration must also be made.
+However, when the investment comes from a non-cooperative jurisdiction (formerly known as tax havens) and exceeds 50% of the capital of a Spanish company, a prior declaration must also be made.